School of Social and Political Sciences

-I have taught in the school since 2002, and on the Social Work BA at Nottingham Trent University during 2006-7.
+I have taught at the University of Lincoln since 2002, and at Nottingham Trent University during 2006-7.
 My PhD thesis applied the concept of social exclusion to older people who live in rural communities, focusing upon people aged 75+ living in rural Lincolnshire.
-I have since had articles on Ageing and Social Exclusion published in ‘Sociology Review’ (2012, 2016), and a chapter entitled ‘‘Ageing in rural communities: from idyll to exclusion?” published in “Understanding Rurality” in 2013.
-My current research is on the “Oldest Old” (people aged 85+).
-Papers of mine on this topic were presented to the 2014 and 2015 Conferences of the British Society of Gerontology, and I presented papers on Activities of Daily Living in later life at the British Sociological Association Annual Conference in 2016, and at the Social Policy Association Conference 2017.
+I have since published articles on rural ageing and social exclusion, and my current research involves analysing the impact of the sharp rise in the number of people aged 90+ on the U.K.'s social welfare provision.
+I have presented my research to the British Society of Gerontology (2014, 2015, 2018), the British Sociological Association Annual Conference (2016), and the Social Policy Association Conference (2017).
 Beyond academia, I have worked as a Housing Benefits Officer, and as a volunteer Welfare Rights Officer for Age UK, claiming disability-related & means-tested benefits for over 300 older people.

-First and second year undergraduate seminar tutor and lecturer.
-Module coordinator for Social Issues and Social Justice (Level 1).
-Personal Tutor.
-Year Tutor for Level 1.
-Joint Social Policy Programme Leader 2017-18 Joint Departmental Timetabler
+Module coordinator for Social Issues and Social Justice (Level 1) Module coordinator for Key Social Science Concepts (Level 1) Independent Study dissertation supervisor (Level 3) Personal Tutor Year Tutor 2015-18 Joint Social Policy Programme Leader 2017-18 Joint Departmental Timetabler 2018-

 Social Policy, Social Gerontology